dbohdan/recur/README.md

 - `command_found`: an array of booleans indicating whether the command was found for each attempt
 - `condition_met`: an array of booleans indicating whether the success condition was met for each attempt
 - `exit_codes`: an array of exit codes from each attempt
-- `failures`: the number of attempts where the condition was not met
+- `failures`: the number of attempts when the condition was not met
-- `successes`: the number of attempts where the condition was met
+- `successes`: the number of attempts when the condition was met
 - `total_time`: the elapsed time from the start of the first attempt to the end of the last attempt, in seconds
 - `wait_times`: an array of delays _before_ each attempt, in seconds